Monica255/Bangkit-Capstone-Project-Redmine/README.md

 [splash2]:https://github.com/Monica255/Bangkit-Capstone-Project-Redmine/blob/android-developer/UIUX/hifi/new-splash.png
 [login2]:https://github.com/Monica255/Bangkit-Capstone-Project-Redmine/blob/android-developer/UIUX/hifi/new-login.png
 [signup2]:https://github.com/Monica255/Bangkit-Capstone-Project-Redmine/blob/android-developer/UIUX/hifi/new-regis.png
 After that, i immediately moved on to the next step that is making the high fidelity design to save time.
 The first three pages that i designed are splash screen, login screen and registratin screen.
 At first, i intended to make a soft tone design as can be seen bellow.
-After a while of considering, i decided to redesign those pages as the soft tone color pallete didn't match our logo.
+After a while of considering, i decided to redesign those pages as the soft tone color pallete didn't match our logo design.

  <table>
   <tr>